A voice for

 We share traditional, scientific and practical insights written by experienced herbalists and health experts from the world of herbal medicine and natural health

-Two species of echinacea have been primary remedies in North American medicine for helping fend off infections
+Two species of echinacea are primary remedies for fighting infections

 Echinacea